 - No means to handle declination

 Related: Outdoor pursuits require fewer items to minimize the weight of the backpack.
-That’s why SE brand has you covered with an SE CCT10 10-IN-1 Survival Camping Tool as an alternative.
-The toolkit contains a compass, fire starter, mirror, whistle, hygrometer etc. – it’s an all-in-one package.
+That’s why SE brand has you covered with an SE CCT10 10 In 1 Camping Tool as an alternative.
+The toolkit contains a compass, fire starter, mirror, whistle, hygrometer etc. – it’s an all in one package.
 It’s also way affordable, compact and lightweight, making it best for hunting, boating and fishing.

-Special features: Combination hand-bearing and base-plate compass; matchbox style case; luminous needle for easy reading in poor lighting; built-in clinometer; fixed declination adjustment.
+Specific features: Combination hand bearing and base plate compass; matchbox style case; luminous needle for easy reading in poor lighting; built in clinometer; fixed declination adjustment

 The Suunto MB-6 Matchbox Compass is suited for a wide variety of climates and settings.
 It is an analog compass which provides specific navigational directions and the clinometer will let you know how steep that particular hill you are approaching.